 How To Get A Number And Card

 To get an original number and card, you'll first need to be hired for an on-campus job or be awarded a graduate assistantship.
 The next step is for you to meet with Ms. Jan Rogers in the payroll office.
 You may schedule an appointment to meet with her by calling 273-6212.
 She will complete some paperwork that will be sent to the Student Employment Office here at UNI, then to International Students and Scholars Office.
-When it has been signed by Ross Schupbach, the International Student Advisor, you will be contacted by telephone or e-mail.
-You will then be able to make arrangements for International Students and Scholars Office to transport you to the Social Security Administration office in Waterloo, or you would be free to go there on your own to apply.
+When it has been signed by Ross Schupbach, the International Student Advisor, you will be contacted by e-mail.
+You will then be able to go to the Social Security Administration office in Waterloo to apply.
 You will need to complete an Application for a Social Security Card (Form SS-5), and show your I-20 or DS-2019 form, your passport, visa and I-94 card.
-You must submit your application in person at the Social Security Administration Office located at 904 W. 4th Street in Waterloo.
+You must submit your application in person at the Social Security Administration Office located at 3121 Greyhound Drive in Waterloo.

 To get an application:

 - Pick one up at International Students and Scholars Office